laurencmendoza/felix-says/README.md

 5. [Wikipeida Shades of White](https://en.wikipedia.org/wiki/Shades_of_white)
 6. Audio Design: Nico Mendoza
 7. Talent: Felix Mendoza & Zero Corona

-## Getting Started

-Click [here](https://laurencmendoza.github.io/felix-says-project-one/) to test the game!

-TIP: Make sure to wait until Felix is done meowing before repeating the sequence!
-When he is done, you will see his mouth go from open to closed.

 ## Future Features